gheenc/Computational-Methods/pset1/README.md

  returns 3
 ```

 I can index into sorted_ages and reverse_sorted_ages to see the youngest patient is 0.00010629282758800596 and the oldest patient is 84.99855742449432.
-Therefore this binary search of the entire patient list should return the number of patients - 1, which is does.
+Therefore this binary search of the entire patient list should return the number of patients - 1, which it does.

 ```python
 binary_search1(sorted_ages, 0.00010629282758800596, 84.99855742449432)